niconiahi/kopius/feedback/01_pokedex.md

 Why this is better?
 You have side by side, the _props_ being received *AND* their types

-The only moment that we"ll want to extract a type is going to be we that type is reused in multiple parts of the application, for example:
+The only moment that we'll want to extract a type is going to be we that type is reused in multiple parts of the application, for example:

 ```tsx
 type User = {